-Before you do anything else scroll down and watch this video by Drew….
+Before you do anything else scroll down and watch this video by Drew on creating great time-lapses….
 I’ll wait!

 Welcome back!
 I don’t know about you but after watching those short time-lapses all I want to do is grab my gear, hop on a plane, scout some locations, and start “time-lapsing”! (not sure if that’s an adjective, but it is now!)

-A time-lapse is a collection of stills photographs that are combined together in post-production to create a video.
-Compared to video, time-lapse is not live action, it’s capturing moments over a period of time to create something that is surreal and unique.
+A time-lapse is a collection of still photographs that are combined together in post-production to create a video.
+Compared to video, time-lapse photography is not live action, it’s capturing moments over a period of time to create something that is surreal and unique.

 If you’re a photographer or filmmaker, at some point you’ve found yourself piecing together thousands of stills to create motion videos.
 There’s something so mesmerizing about these films that piece together moments of time that create surreal animations of the everyday.
 However, producing great time-lapses takes lots of planning, practice and a bullet proof workflow.

-Do you want to learn how to shoot and deliver amazing time-lapses?
+Do you want to learn how to shoot and deliver amazing time lapse photography?
 Start with these 3 tips from expert photographer, Drew Geraci, the creator of Netflix’s House of Cards opening time-lapse sequence.

 Many people think that shooting at f/8 or higher will be the way to go, but that’s simply not the case.
 Shoot wide open because it’s going to eliminate any sensor dust you might have on your sensor.

 Having 3 or more elements really makes your images more dynamic and more interesting to watch.
 This can include everything from people, clouds, cars and shadows in your frame.
 By doing so it will make your time lapse films much more eye catching.

 Do this whether it’s in the lens or internally.
 When image stabilization is on the camera actually begins to roll which creates vibration.
 Turning this off will reduce vibration and unnecessary motion to your scene.